- Understanding the relationship between diet and gut health

 A People’s Research Café was hosted at the Great Exhibition Road Festival held on 18 and 19 June 2022 and was a collaboration between the following teams/centres: Imperial Biomedical Research Centre, Imperial Clinical Trials Unit, Imperial Clinical Research Facility, London In-Vitro Diagnostics Cooperative, North West London Applied Research Collaboration, MRC Centre for Environmental and Health, HPRU in Healthcare Associated Infections and Antimicrobial Resistance.
 Researchers from each centre were given the opportunity to apply to host a table at the Café for 2 hours where they would explain their research in plain language and ask visitors 3 questions with the help of a public contributor.
 It was a requirement that the research project was at a stage where visitor feedback could still influence the project.
 Researchers and public contributors were offered training about how the Café would work and how to maximise conversations with visitors.
 Ahead of the Café, researchers refined their plain language summaries and three questions to pose to visitors with the help of public involvement leads and a public contributor.

-What research project did you bring to the People’s Research Café and what is it about?
+Kim, what research project did you bring to the People’s Research Café and what is it about?

 What questions did you ask visitors to the People’s Research Café about your project?